 1. Religious Principles and Rules

 Although Dubai is a city of different cultures, the basic societal rules and norms are all based on Islamic culture.
-This can be a little difficult to adjust to at first, but once you’ve settled in, you will realise there really isn’t too much to it.
+This can be a little difficult to adjust to at first, but once you’ve settled in, you will realize there really isn’t too much to it.

 Apart from being careful with the way you dress, you have to follow other religious attitudes.
 For example, you cannot live with another person of the same gender legally unless the person directly belongs to your family.